(www.actionaid.nl or www.actionaid.org)

 Key words: refugees, asylum seekers, support

 They are looking for interns that help with offering asylum-relevant information about countries of origin to (legal) aid workers of asylum seekers.
 The country information substantiates the credibility of the asylum report or the seriousness of a (prosecution) situation in the country of origin.
 A good command of Dutch and English is asked, and if possible other languages.
+Keep an eye out on their website for new vacancies.

 The Wageningen University & Research Science Shop is in charge of organizing research that is commissioned by non-profit civil society organisations with limited financial means.
 The goal of the Science Shop is to generate direct societal impact by carrying out bottom-up research and creating new bridges between science and society.